Ancient Greek temple: Doric temples in Magna Graecia

 Sicily and Southern Italy hardly participated in these developments.
-Here, most temple construction took place during the 6th and 5th centuries BCE.
+Here, most temple construction took place during the 6th and 5th centuries BC.
 Later, the Western Greeks showed a pronounced tendency to develop unusual architectural solutions, more or less unthinkable in the mother poleis of their colonies.
 For example, there are two examples of temples with uneven column numbers at the front, Temple of Hera I at Paestum and Temple of Apollo A at Metapontum.
 Both temples had fronts of nine columns.

 The technical possibilities of the western Greeks, which had progressed beyond those in the motherland, permitted many deviations.
 For example, innovations regarding the construction of the entablature developed in the west allowed the spanning of much wider spaces than before, leading to some very deep peristaseis and broad naoi.
 The peristasis often had a depth of two column distances, e.g. at Temple of Hera I, Paestum, and temples C, F and G at Selinus, classifying them as pseudodipteroi.
 The opisthodomos only played a subsidiary role, but did occur sometimes, e.g. at the temple of Poseidon in Paestum.
 Much more frequently, the temples included a separate room at the back end of the naos, entrance to which was usually forbidden, the adyton.
 In some cases, the adyton was a free-standing structure within the naos, e.g. temple G in Selinus.
 If possible, columns inside the naos were avoided, allowing for open roof constructions of up to 13 m width.

 The largest such structure was the Olympieion of Akragas, an 8 × 17 columns peripteros, but in many regards an absolutely "un-Greek" structure, equipped with details such as engaged, figural pillars (Telamons), and a peristasis partially closed off by walls.
 With external dimensions of 56 × 113 m, it was the largest Doric building ever to be completed.
 If the colonies showed remarkable independence and will to experiment in basic terms, they did so even more in terms of detail.
 For example, the lower surfaces of Doric geisa could be decorated with coffers instead of mutuli.

 Although a strong tendency to emphasize the front, e.g. through the addition of ramps or stairs with up to eight steps (at Temple C in Selinus), or a pronaos depth of 3.5 column distances (temple of Apollo at Syracuse) had become a key principle of design, this was relativised by the broadening of column distances on the long sides, e.g. Temple of Hera I at Paestum.
 Only in the colonies could the Doric corner conflict be ignored.
 If South Italian architects tried to solve it, they used a variety of solutions: broadening of the corner metopes or triglyphs, variation of column distance or metopes.
 In some cases, different solutions were used on the broad and narrow sides of the same building.